Updated: Jan 10

 Hire Irish Dancers for Your St. Patty's Day Event

 Although the direct history of Irish dancing is lost in time, many point to a link between Celtic pagan dances and traditional Irish dance.
-As early as the 17th century, Dance Masters would travel throughout the area teaching to the masses, creating traditional styles and principles that continue today.
+As early as the 17th century, Dance Masters would travel throughout the area teaching to crowds of people, creating traditional styles and principles that continue today.

-Irish dancers wear historic peasant garb to celebrate the culture of past centuries and they wear two types of shoes depending the dance style; Hard shoes, similar to tap shoes and soft shoes known as ghillies, similar to ballet shoes.
+Irish dancers wear historic peasant garb to celebrate the culture of past centuries and they wear two types of shoes depending on the dance style: Hard shoes, similar to tap shoes and soft shoes known as ghillies (pictured below) which are similar to ballet shoes.

 Bring down the house with live entertainment and Irish Dancers are something we can definitely help you with.
 Imagine the look on your guests’ faces when the bagpipes start blaring and tapping shoes commence.